chrisruis/MutTui/docs/Getting_started/options.md

 Use this to specify additional options that are provided to treetime for ancestral reconstruction

 # MutTui usage

 ```
-usage: muttui.py [-h] -a ALIGNMENT -t TREE -o OUTPUT_DIR [-l LABELS] [-lt LABELLED_TREE] [-r REFERENCE] [-c CONVERSION] [-g GFF] [-to TREETIME_OUT] [-bm BRANCH_MUTATIONS] [--add_treetime_cmds ADD_TREETIME_CMDS] [--rna]
+usage: MutTui run [-h] -a ALIGNMENT -t TREE -o OUTPUT_DIR [-l LABELS] [-lt LABELLED_TREE]
+                  [-r REFERENCE] [-c CONVERSION] [-g GFF] [-to TREETIME_OUT] [-bm BRANCH_MUTATIONS]
+                  [--add_treetime_cmds ADD_TREETIME_CMDS] [--rna] [--all_sites]
-                 [--all_sites] [--include_all_branches] [--exclude_root_branches] [-rs ROOT_STATE] [--start_from_treetime] [--strand_bias] [--synonymous] [--branch_specific] [--version]
+                  [--include_all_branches] [--exclude_root_branches] [-rs ROOT_STATE]
+                  [--start_from_treetime] [--strand_bias] [--synonymous] [--branch_specific]
+                  [--version]

 Run the MutTui pipeline on a given alignment and tree

-optional arguments:
+options:
   -h, --help            show this help message and exit
-  --rna                 Specify if using an RNA pathogen, MutTui will output an RNA mutational spectrum
+  --rna                 Specify if using an RNA pathogen, MutTui will output an RNA mutational
+                        spectrum
-  --all_sites           Specify that the alignment contains all sites, in which case a reference genome does not need to be provided
+  --all_sites           Specify that the alignment contains all sites, in which case a reference
+                        genome does not need to be provided
   --include_all_branches
                         Use when specifying a labelled tree with -lt.
-By default, the branches along which the label changes are excluded as it is often not clear at what point along the branch the label changed.
-With adding
+By default, the branches along
+                        which the label changes are excluded as it is often not clear at what point
+                        along the branch the label changed.
+With adding --include_all_branches, all
-                        --include_all_branches, all of the branches along which a label changes will be included in the spectrum of the downstream label
+                        of the branches along which a label changes will be included in the spectrum
+                        of the downstream label
   --exclude_root_branches
                         Use when excluding the two branches that branch directly from the root node.
                         These branches will not be included in any spectrum
   -rs ROOT_STATE, --root_state ROOT_STATE
                         Specify the root state of the given label if known.
-The root state is calculated by treetime mugration and in almost all cases will be resolved.
-If the root state has multiple assignments that are equally
+The root state is
+                        calculated by treetime mugration and in almost all cases will be resolved.
+If
-                        likely, it cannot be assigned from treetime mugration output.
-In these rare cases, use this option to assign the root state.
-This option can also be used to assign a root state if you'd like but its
+                        the root state has multiple assignments that are equally likely, it cannot be
+                        assigned from treetime mugration output.
+In these rare cases, use this option
+                        to assign the root state.
+This option can also be used to assign a root state
-                        recommended to use the mugration state
+                        if you'd like but its recommended to use the mugration state
   --start_from_treetime
-                        Use this option to start with treetime output and so skip inference of ancestral mutations.
+                        Use this option to start with treetime output and so skip inference of
+                        ancestral mutations.
 Use this if you have already run treetime.
+The directory
-The directory containing the treetime output files needs to be provided
+                        containing the treetime output files needs to be provided with -to
-                        with -to
-  --strand_bias         Split mutations into transcribed and untranscribed strands to test for transcription strand bias.
-A GFF file will need to be provided with option -g to identify genes
+  --strand_bias         Split mutations into transcribed and untranscribed strands to test for
+                        transcription strand bias.
+A GFF file will need to be provided with option -g
+                        to identify genes
-  --synonymous          Use non-coding and synonymous mutations only to calculate the mutational spectrum.
-A GFF file will need to be provided with option -g which will be used to identify genes
+  --synonymous          Use non-coding and synonymous mutations only to calculate the mutational
+                        spectrum.
+A GFF file will need to be provided with option -g which will be
+                        used to identify genes
   --branch_specific     Calculate the mutational spectrum for each branch in the tree separately.
-Only branches containing at least the number of mutations specified with -bm will be included
+                        Only branches containing at least the number of mutations specified with -bm
+                        will be included
   --version             show program's version number and exit

 Input/output: